The Fort Langley Historic Half Marathon is a 21K running race around Fort Langley in February. The event also includes a 10K, a 5K and a Kids Run.

 Race Information

-On the day of the race there is a warm-up for all participants at around 8:45 am.
-There is also a bag check available by donation to make sure belongings are secure while participants are running.
+On the day of the race there is a warm-up for all participants at 8:45 am.
+There is also a bag-check available by donation to secure belongings while participants are running.

 After you cross the start line you’re automatically put into a random prize draw.
-When you cross the finish line, if you’re lucky, you’ll be given whatever prize you may have won.
-At the end of the race you can also expect music, food and a finishing medal.
+When you cross the finish line, and if you’re lucky, you’ll receive your prize.
+You can also expect music, snacks and a finishing medal at the end of the race.

-If you are one of the top three males or females in any of the races, go to the awards station to pick up your placement medal.
+The top three males and females in any of the races can pick up their placement medals at the awards station.
 Note: There are no age categories, only male and female.

 TIP #2: It can be more fun to run with friends than on your own, so invite someone to do the race with you.
-That being said, it’s important to find a participant who can run at your level.
+It’s important, though, to find a participant who can run at your level.
 Even then, you won’t necessarily be able to stay together the entire time.
 You can always meet back up at the end though.
-Going with someone else can also mean being able to carpool to and from the race.
+Going with someone else means you can carpool to and from the race.

-TIP #3: While in the area, after the event, unless you are too utterly exhausted (which might well be the case), explore the town.
-It’s a cute little place, and walking a bit after the run can help lessen the amount your legs are going to stiffen up!
+TIP #3: While in the area, after the event, unless you are utterly exhausted (which might well be the case), explore the town.
+It’s a cute place, and walking a bit after the run can help lessen the amount your legs are going to stiffen up.
+A best place to visit is the Fort Langley National Historic Site.
+Drop in and learn about the Hudson’s Bay Company fur trading post.
+Visit the Fort Langley National Historic Site website to learn about this iconic Canadian heritage.

 Other Information

-To see a list of other runs going on in and around Vancouver at various times of the year click Vancouver Running Races.
+Click Vancouver Running Races to see a list of other runs going on in and around Vancouver at various times of the year.

-To learn more about the area see our articles about the Town of Fort Langley, the Fort Langley Fort, Langley and the Fraser Valley.
+See our articles about the Town of Fort Langley, the Fort Langley Fort, Langley and the Fraser Valley to learn more about the area.

 Other articles that might be of interest include the following: